dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-12-18-a-vision-for-a-value-enabled-web.md

-All these issues stem from having to use IOUs as money, and we have to use IOUs as money when dealing with conventional currencies (currencies that are not natively digital, i.e., currencies that are not reified by [proof-of-work][pow]).[^fn-pow]
+All these issues stem from having to use IOUs as money, and we have to use IOUs as money when dealing with conventional currencies (currencies that are not natively digital, i.e., currencies that are not [reified][reify] by [proof-of-work][pow]).[^fn-pow]

-[^fn-pow]: Only proof-of-work allows for natively digital money that is trustless and permissionless, i.e., accessible to all and not controlled by a quorum of key holders.
+[^fn-pow]: Only [proof-of-work][pow] allows for natively digital money that is trustless and permissionless, i.e., accessible to all and not controlled by a quorum of key holders.

 [pow]: {{ '/pow' | absolute_url }}
+[reify]: {{ '2022/04/03/inalienable-property-rights/#reify' | absolute_url }}

 Because of credit, the goddamn fees are too damn high.
 Because of credit, we were never able to do micropayments online.
 Because of